OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Start-Job.md

 ### -PSVersion

+Specifies a version of PowerShell to use for running the job.
+When the value of **PSVersion** is **5.1** The job is run in a Windows PowerShell 5.1 session.
-Specifies a version. `Start-Job` runs the job with the version of PowerShell.
-The acceptable values for this parameter are: `2.0` and `3.0`.
+For any other value, the job is run using the current version of PowerShell.

-This parameter was introduced in PowerShell 3.0.
+This parameter was added in PowerShell 7 and only works on Windows.

 ```yaml
 Type: System.Version